Future Fighter Capability Project

 The FFCP is acquiring 88 advanced jets, associated equipment and weapons, with set-up of training and sustainment services.

-The process is being reviewed by both an independent fairness monitor and an independent third-party reviewer.
+The process has been reviewed by both an independent fairness monitor and an independent third party reviewer.

 Current status

-During the finalization phase, the United States government and Lockheed Martin must successfully demonstrate that a resulting contract would meet all of Canada’s requirements and outcomes, including value for money, flexibility, protection against risks, and performance and delivery assurances, as well as high value economic benefits for Canada’s aerospace and defence industry.
+The finalization phase has been completed, with the US government and Lockheed Martin with Pratt & Whitney successfully demonstrating that the resulting agreement meets all of Canada’s requirements and outcomes, including value for money, flexibility, protection against risks, performance and delivery assurances, as well as high-value jobs and economic benefits for Canada’s aerospace and defence sector.

 Procurement progress and engagement